itstaraking/Anagram/README.md

 # Anagram
 An anagram is a word or phrase that is formed when two words or phrases, when rearranged, are found to contain the same letters.
 For example, "Astronaut" and "Unto a star" are anagrams of each other.
 I took this on as a programming challenge using simple code.
-Here is the program output...

 ### Here is a snippet of the code